bkirwi/folly/README.md

 [armrest](https://github.com/bkirwi/armrest).
 The original README contents continue after the break.*

-To build this code, you'll need to have the `armrest` repo checked out.
+To build this code,
+you'll need to have the `armrest` repo checked out in a sibling directory.
-I recommend using the `./build.rm` script in that repo to build this one too.
+To build for the reMarkable, run `../armrest/build-rm.sh`.

 ---